Ancient furniture: Mats

-People would cover their floors with mats woven from reeds, skin rugs, and woolen hangings.
+People would cover their floors with mats woven from reeds, animal skin rugs, and woolen hangings.
 During the early parts of Sumerian history, reed mats would be fastened to sticks and stuck into the ground or houses.
 Sometimes reed-mats were used to make houses.
-The roofs of certain houses would be flat mud spread out over mats.
-These mats would be supported by cross beams.
+The roofs of certain houses would be flat mud spread out over mats, with the mats supported by cross beams.
 Another way of supporting these huts was to tie bundles of reeds together and bend the top inwards.
 These bundles would serve as arches.
-Some food would have been sprayed over mats.
-For example, one Sumerian text explains that a person should spread cooked mash over reed mats.
+Some food would have been spread over mats.
+One Sumerian text explains that a person should spread cooked mash over reed mats.
 Other Sumerian texts talk about covering chariots in reed mats.
 Mats could have also been used to cover skeletons.

 Household furniture

 It was uncommon for most houses to have a lot of furniture as most furniture was reserved for the wealthy.
 The majority of furniture in Sumeria was made of wicker wood.
-Storage chests were common.
-Chests could be made from reed or wood.
+Storage chests were common, and were typically made from reed or wood.
 Some were elaborately carved.
 Stools, tables, and reed mats were also common.
-Tables were used to hold meals or belongings.
-Wealthy Mesopotamians would decorate their tables with metals.
-Aside from chests and tables people would use baskets made of reed, wicker wood, or straw; and bins made of sun-dried clay, palmwood, or reeds for storage.
+People would use baskets made of reed, wicker wood, or straw; and bins made of sun-dried clay, palmwood, or reeds for storage.
 Sumerians would have household vessels made of clay, stone copper, and bronze.
 Braziers burning animal dung were used to heat homes.
 People would light their houses by placing a wick made of reed or wool in sesame seed oil then lighting it.
-Statues would usually be hidden inside houses in order to ward off evil spirits.
-In Mesopotamian art, gods would often be depicted sitting on mountains or heaps of produce.
-Some gods could be depicted as sitting on stools.
-These stools might represent temples or the god's seat on Earth.
-In Ancient Sumeria doors would be made out of wood or red ox-hide.
-A variety of furniture dedicated to relaxing existed in Ancient Mesopotamia.
+Statues would sometimes be kept inside houses to ward off evil spirits.
+In Mesopotamian art, some gods were depicted as sitting on stools, which may represent temples or the gods' seat on Earth.
+In ancient Sumeria, doors would be made out of wood or red ox-hide.
+A variety of furniture dedicated to relaxing existed in ancient Mesopotamia.
 Some ancient art depicts people lounging on sofas.
 The legs of the sofas had iron panels that depicted women and lions.
 In Mesopotamia bathrooms would have had bathtubs, stools, jars, mirrors, and large water pitchers occasionally with a pottery dipper.
 Rich Sumerians would have toilets and proper drainage systems.

 Archaeology

 Because of the perishable materials common throughout Sumerian furniture, archaeological evidence for Mesopotamian furniture is limited.
 The few sources we have consists of artifacts the Assyrians gained from their conquests.
-From the Assyrian records we learn that Mesopotamian furniture was similar to Egyptian furniture.
-Although, it was heavier and had more curves then Egyptian furniture.
-Another source for Sumerian furniture was depictions from the city of Ur.
+From the Assyrian records we learn that Mesopotamian furniture was similar to Egyptian furniture, though it was heavier and had more curves then Egyptian furniture.
+Another source for Sumerian furniture were depictions from the city of Ur.